quickapps/docs/en/developers/events-system.rst

 Events System
 #############

-The Events System is most important piece of QuickAppsCMS’s architecture, this system allows `plugins <03_Plugins.md>`__ to communicate with each other, respond to certain events fired during execution of the script, etc. So for example, "User" plugin may trigger
+The Events System is one of the most important pieces of QuickAppsCMS’s architecture, this system allows `plugins <03_Plugins.md>`__ to communicate with each other, respond to certain events fired during execution of the script, etc. So for example, "User" plugin may trigger